Picsha AI

 Authentication

 The MCP endpoint uses the same robust authentication as the core Picsha AI API.
-You must provide your Picsha API token as a Bearer token in the Authorization header when establishing the SSE connection.
+You must provide your Picsha API key as a Bearer token in the Authorization header when establishing the SSE connection.

 GET /v1/mcp/sse HTTP/1.1